Sturdy-Statistics/sturdy-stats-sdk/README.md

 # Sturdy Stats SDK

 This is the sdk for the [Sturdy Statistics API](https://sturdystatistics.com/).
+We host a [series of public indicies](http://localhost:8050/public-dashboards) trained on 10qs, Earnings Calls, ArXiv, HackerNews, and various news streams that anyone can use for public data analysis.
+Uploading data requires an API key.
+Please reach out to us at https://sturdystatistics.com in order to create an api key.

 ## Technical Features